skilesare/immortality/a_new_constitution/article_vii.md

 Right IV

-Citizens shall not be deprived of their right to protect themseleves agains individuals who would do violence to their persons and there for the right of an indivitual to keep and bear Arms sutible for personal defense and of non-military grade shall not be infringed.
-Citizens shall have the right to call upon the militia for protection if threatened by any organized group of such size as personal protection is beyond personal means.
+Citizens shall not be deprived of their right to protect themseleves agains individuals who would do violence to their persons and therefore the right of an individual to keep and bear Arms sutible for personal defense and of non-military grade shall not be infringed.
+Citizens shall have the right to call upon the militia for protection if threatened by any organized group of such size as personal protection is beyond reasonable means.
+Congress shall have power to enforce this article by appropriate legislation and to define military grade as time and technology requires.

 Right V